Sznv91/graduation-TopJava/README.md

 Resource allows to modified entity "Restaurant" and add or update Dish related to the Restaurant.
 Field "id" is required, another rule same as [Create Restaurant](README.md#Create Restaurant:) resource.

+#Delete Restaurant:
+#### Description:
+Technical specification do not suggest deleting the restaurant, but you can set the flag `"Enable":false` using resource [Update restaurant](README.MD#Update Restaurant:).
+This will prevent display the restaurant when is called the resource [Restaurant List with today menu](README.MD#Get Restaurant list with today menu:).

 #Create User:
 ##Resource:
 [/user/create](http://localhost:8080/user/create)